Jaganpro/BashSetup/README.md

 ### 2. Homebrew

-Homebrew is the most popular Package Manager for Mac OS X. It is a tool used to easily install open source applications and manage versions easily.
+Homebrew is the most popular Package Manager for Mac OS X. It is a tool used to easily install open source applications and manage versions of different applications easily.

 Installing Brew